 How do they keep them conned?
 No one voiced the question.
 It's the standard American mindset.
 A rain of little ideas are constantly repeated.
-The download never stops. !0 - after work
+The download never stops.
+But Carlos never stops thinking of ways to turn the stream of consciousness.